ON SECOND THOUGHT – We Are All Villains In Someone’s Story

 Last week, I read a quote on Instagram that made me think about the role I play in the life of others.
 It simply read: we are all villains in someone else’s story.

 I’m sure you have had moments when you felt like you hated someone with certainty that they felt the exact same way about you, but have you ever thought of yourself as the villain in someone’s story?
-Have you ever thought of yourself as someone who’s sole aim and purpose is to cause havoc and distress?
+Have you ever thought of yourself as someone whose sole aim and purpose is to cause havoc and distress?
 Could it be possible that you exist solely to rain on someone’s parade?

 Maybe.
 Maybe not.

 While we get caught up in trying to navigate the ups and downs of our daily lives, it’s very easy to forget that actions not only have consequences on the outcomes we desire, but they also affect the people around us and beyond.
-Truth is, as we may attempt to be the heroes in our own lives, we are bound to play many different characters in the lives of others
+Truth is, while we may attempt to be the heroes in our own lives, we are bound to play many different characters in the lives of others.

 To someone you could be a part of the past gladly forgotten, a magnet that only attracts awful memories or even an extra that doesn’t get more than three lines.
-While you do get hurt and bleed when words cut like a knife, you also do the hurting too cutting deep till permanent scars remain.
+While you do get hurt and bleed when words cut like a knife, you also do the hurting too; cutting deep till permanent scars remain.
 Yes, you may just be the toxic annoying friend who knows no boundaries or steps on people’s toes over and over again despite countless apologies.

 Now this realisation didn’t necessarily make me jump up to do good deeds here and there.
 You can’t always get to control how people view and treat you, plus, it’s too much pressure to run around trying to ensure you are who you want to be to everyone you know.
 It also doesn’t mean I won’t be breaking any hearts from here on out – wanting to be good to people is one thing, being good is another.
-However, it a form of acceptance of two truths; you can’t be liked by everyone, and sometimes you too will be the problem or at least part of it.
+However, it’s a form of acceptance of two truths; you can’t be liked by everyone, and sometimes you too will be the problem or at least part of it.